-For the past three years or so, a large swath of New York University’s professors (who have formed a group called NYU Faculty Against the Sexton Plan, a group we proudly represent) and the Greenwich Village community have been in a protracted and fierce struggle over NYU’s plan to expand enormously in the Village.
+For the past three years or so, a large swath of New York University’s professors (who have formed a group called, a group we proudly represent) and the Greenwich Village community have been in a protracted and fierce struggle over NYU’s plan to expand enormously in the Village.

 No one, it seems – other than NYU’s administration, especially its president, John Sexton – wants the monstrous 2 million square foot, multi-billion dollar development plan.
 The local community board voted unanimously against it, and 39 departments within NYU itself have voted against it.
 There have also been votes of no confidence passed against Sexton by a number of NYU’s schools.
 NYU’s own Stern School of Business – where at least two of its professors have earned Nobel Prizes in economics – voted against the unneeded, bloated and expensive plan.

 It is unfortunate that in America today, many universities have become nothing more than big business, where the bottom line is most important, and education takes a back seat.

 NYUFASP and other community groups have struck back hard, filing a lawsuit that would prevent NYU from implementing its plan.
 The groups won a big victory in court when it was ruled that NYU could not build on three strips of parkland – LaGuardia Park, LaGuardia Corner Gardens and Mercer Playground – because they are actually, well, parkland.
 (If you click on the link for Mercer Playground, you’ll see that it’s listed as actually part of the Parks Department!)